HL7/cqf-measures/pages/using-cql.md

 ### 2.5 Codes

-When direct reference codes are represented within CQL, the logical identifier is not recommended to be a URN.
+When direct reference codes are represented within CQL, the logical identifier is not recommended to be a URI.
 Instead, the logical identifier is the code from the code system.

     Conformance Requirement 8 (Direct Referenced Codes):
     When direct reference codes are represented within CQL, the logical identifier:

-    SHALL NOT be a URN.
+    SHALL NOT be a URI.
     SHALL be a code from the code system.

 ```cql